 Similarly, to the initial stage in acceptance of HTTPS, a simple starting-point to improve MQTT security would be to separate non-contentious publications.
 Without requiring the full weight and protective-assurance of heavyweight encryption, and only applying layers of encryption where truly necessary an accommodating middle ground could be reached.
 The middle ground would be to obscure less-contentious data e.g. at the very least facilitating a lighter level of cipher (but less-secure than heavyweight encryption), or only encrypt the select items of contention meanwhile leaving the rest of the message in plain-text.

 Analysis of all the data collected by IoT sensors is invaluable.
 MQTT can enable all stakeholders – landlord, building managers, occupiers and visitors and (in-house or contracted) data-analysts the ability to view such BMS data more easily.
 Reporting and comparison on occupiers’ usage of utilities and equipment could allow landlords in the long-run to offer usage-based rent prices – namely ‘good-tenant incentives’, thereby encouraging communities to counter their energy consumption.
-Increased and constant awareness of usage levels will ideally promote reduction in wastage and change behaviour for betterment of a sustainable environment globally.
+Increased and constant awareness of usage levels will ideally promote the reduction in wastage and change behaviour for the betterment of a sustainable environment globally.

 As you may know, technology will continue to demand and bring about innovations for Smart Buildings.
-BACnet is an ISO global standard protocol, national standard in over 30 countries including America and Japan, and is also a European-wide standard.
+BACnet is an ISO global standard protocol, the national standard in over 30 countries including America and Japan, and is also a European-wide standard.
 We can see it staying around in the long-term and the use of MQTT converters/publishers to become normalised in many instances and bring customised value to its many different stakeholders.
 Back in 2016, the global IoT market was valued at about $847 billion and it’s recently been projected to increase more than 21% over the next several years.
 It all adds up to substantial long-term investment, demand and growth of the IoT industry MQTT is an important part of.

 An emergency toilet situation